 L’Huîtrerie Régis offers an extensive menu that includes starters, main courses, and desserts.
 The starters include smoked scallops, Maine lobster claw, shrimp cocktail, tuna tartare, and caviar.
 The main courses include:

 - Scallops with thatched mushrooms.

 The dessert menu features chocolate tart, crème brûlée, and sorbet.

 See Related: Restaurant Michel Rostang

 Restaurant David Toutain is one of the most exciting places to eat in Paris.
 Located in Saint-Germain-des-Prés, the restaurant features regularly changing tasting menus that showcase some of the best French cuisines.

-Dishes like sautéed foie gras on baked potatoes with black truffles and monochromatic white cuttlefish are sure to delight and surprise even the most discerning palate.
+Dishes like sautéed foie gras on baked potatoes with black truffles and monochromatic white cuttlefish will surely delight and surprise even the most discerning palate.

 Bonus: Casual Dining

 If you’re looking for the best casual dining spots in Paris.